Skip to main content

 If it looks as if cancer has recurred in a lot of the retroperitoneal lymph nodes or if the cancer has returned elsewhere, chemo is usually recommended.
 This may be followed by surgery.

-If a man’s cancer recurs after chemo or if treatment is no longer working, he will be treated with different chemo, which typically includes ifosfamide, cisplatin, and either etoposide, paclitaxel, or vinblastine.
+If cancer recurs after chemo or if treatment is no longer working, you will be treated with different chemo drugs, which typically include ifosfamide, cisplatin, and either paclitaxel or vinblastine.

 Typically, radical inguinal orchiectomy is the treatment for Sertoli cell and Leydig cell tumors.
 Radiation therapy and chemo generally don't work for these rare types of testicular tumors.
 If the doctor suspects the tumor has spread beyond the testicle, the retroperitoneal lymph nodes may be surgically removed.